Internal Vet Specialist

 For more information, please speak to your referring veterinarian or call 512-343-2837.

-Our Internal Medicine service is open Tuesday-Saturday, 8 am – 6 pm.
+Our Internal Medicine service is open Monday-Saturday, 8 am – 6 pm.

 Appointments can be scheduled for Monday through Saturday during regular business hours by calling 512-343-2837.
 We recommend speaking to your primary care veterinarian about a referral before making an appointment.
 We do recommend scheduling as soon as you can as appointments tend to fill up 1-2 weeks in advance.